makfc/transcript-selenium-spider/README.md

 telegram_bot_token = 'TOKEN'

-# Send '/start' to the bot in telegram to get your user id, user id example: 12345678
+# Send '/start' to the bot in telegram to get your user id
-self_user_id = YOUR TELEGRAM USER ID
+self_user_id = 12345678
 ```
 2. Run spider.py